towersvault/shinpokered/README.md

 - Fixed some debugging features
 - Press and hold A+SELECT at the title screen to print the current RNG seed at the main menu
 - Fixed a bug where HP bar animation can print the wrong tile for 1 frame
+- Hold SELECT and press START while on the bag menu to auto-sort your items

 #Bugfixes